 up to 90 days of community service.

 While DUI cases might seem straightforward, they are not for several reasons.
 First, drunk driving cases can cause traffic accidents that destroy lives and property.
 Second, there are several factors a DUI, OWI, Drunk Driving attorney will consider when evaluating your case.
 First, did the officer have a reasonable suspicion to stop you?
 An example of reasonable suspicion would be the officer observing a vehicle speeding or running a stop sign.
 Second, did the officer have probable cause to start a DUI investigation?
 An officer would have probable cause to start a DUI investigation if he watched a vehicle go through a stop sign and the driver had bloodshot eyes and admitted to drinking vodka a few hours earlier.
 If you were required to perform field sobriety tests, were they justified in the first place, properly explained and properly assessed?
 Was the officer correctly trained to administer and evaluate the test results for DUI, OWI, and Drunk Driving sobriety tests?
 Was there probable cause to arrest you for DUI, OWI, and Drunk Driving?
 If the officer observes a driver passing the sobriety tests and a pbt test shows that the blood alcohol content of the driver is below a .08, the officer probably doesn’t have probable cause to arrest the driver.
 If you took a blood alcohol test at the police station, were the tests properly conducted on machines properly maintained by officers properly trained?
 Where the results accurate and reliable?
 Regardless of all the tests and reports, can the prosecutor prove that you violated each element of DUI law beyond a reasonable doubt?

 As you can see, DUI, OWI and Drunk Driving cases are anything but simple.
-And this is just the tip of the iceberg when it comes to DUI, OWI, Impaired Driving and Drunk Driving cases.
+And this is just the tip of the iceberg when it comes to DUI, OWI, Impaired Driving, Drunk Driving and Felony Drunk Driving cases.
 Protect your rights!
 Protect your Future!

 Our Drunk Driving Lawyers Know How To Get Results!